GP’s registration on the line after conforming to patient demands

 Being coerced by a patient into providing treatment you believe is inappropriate is generally not accepted as a defence if a claim or complaint is made.

-eLearning course: Prescribing principles: Chapter one - general prescribing issues.
+eLearning course: Prescribing principles: Part one - general prescribing issues.

 Factsheet: Managing patient expectations.

 The case discussed in this article is based on a real case.
 Certain information has been de-identified to preserve privacy and confidentiality.